• Santa Margarida

 If money is no option you could always take a taxi.
 A trip to or from Barcelona Airport will set you back about € 250.00.

-Hotels in Roses
+Hotels and apartments in Roses

 See, compare, and book hotels in Roses — along with customer reviews.